Now that your new feline friend has a name as special as them, it’s time to help them settle in.

 The best places for a safe haven are a well-ventilated bathroom, a small bedroom, or the laundry.
 Ideally, pick somewhere where ample natural light streams in.

 To set up the haven, furnish it with a cat bed, water and food bowls, some toys, a scratching post near the bed, and a litter box as far away from the bed and food as possible.
+All this and more is available at RSPCA Petville.

 The safe haven will also become a place kitty can retreat to any time they need a little space or alone time.